PhantomInsights/baby-names-analysis/README.md

 For our last plot we will get the top 10 trending names in the last 10 years (2008-2018).

-This one is the most complex to make, the first thing to do is to remove all records that are older than 2008.
+This one is very similar to the previous one, the first thing to do is to remove all records that are older than 2008.

 ```python
 filtered_df = df[df["year"] >= 2008]